Ms Jean Hatton

 Further information is available about Research Topics and Supervision within the School of Education and Professional Development.

 Jeans major focus is on the teaching of field work skills both within the Undergraduate and Postgraduate Youth and Community work courses.
 Linked to this she leads on the development of links with the Youth and Community work profession locally and regionally so that our students can be sure of excellent placement opportunities.

 Jean is also module leader for Perspectives in Learning and Development: a Foundation level module focusing on the challenge of understanding how young people learn and develop and the relevant links to a range of Professional policy and practice developments.

-Jean is currently the Admissions tutor for the Undergraduate Youth and Community work programme.
+Jean is currently Fieldwork manager for all the youth and community work courses and is the Admissions tutor for the Undergraduate Youth and Community work programme.

 Your feedback has been sent to the University Web/E-Marketing Team.